JohanSanSebastian/LSTM_Rain_Prediction/README.md

 # Smart Rain Prediction on Farm21 Test Node

-Made as part of the final project for my S4 course - **Python Programming and Application**, this project uses the ESP32-based integrated farm21 test board (https://github.com/JohanSanSebastian/farm21_v1_board) to log temperature and humidity, then trains an LSTM model to forecast future readings, and then uses logistic regression with historical weather data (obtained from a Open-Meteo API) to estimate the probability of rain at each time step.
+Made as part of the final project for my S4 course - **Python Programming and Application**. *Tested by running system out my hostel room window over a period of 10 days.*

-*Tested by running system out my hostel room window over a period of 10 days.*
+This project uses the ESP32-based integrated farm21 test board (https://github.com/JohanSanSebastian/farm21_v1_board) to log temperature and humidity, then trains an LSTM model to forecast future readings, and then uses logistic regression with historical weather data (obtained from a Open-Meteo API) to estimate the probability of rain at each time step.

 ## Features